Current vacancies available in Denmark. | Aktuelle ledige stillinger i Danmark.

 David, you have spoken with great admiration for your team today, in terms of their reaction to the crisis, but how are you coping with the situation?
 What are you biggest challenges right now?

 From a work perspective I’ve personally found the last 4-6 weeks quite trying.
-The challenges arise, not from the volume and continuum of change, but from the time afforded to effectively deliver and/or comply with what is being asked for.
-Consequently, more than ever I have found myself reacting to peoples’ (client, workforce, superiors) requirements of me, instead of managing them.
+This predominantly caused not by the volume and continuum of change, but the time afforded to effectively deliver and/or comply with what is being asked for.
+Consequently, more than ever I find myself reacting to peoples’ (client, workforce, superiors) requirements of me instead of managing them.
 Those who’ve known me for some time might comment ‘what’s changed’??

 My primary focus right now is that we continue to provide a safe place of work for everyone working at site, to effectively support ConocoPhillips through this turbulent and uncertain period and to ensure the goodwill of our people is both recognised and appreciated.